berachain/docs/apps/core/content/nodes/quickstart.md

 # 100 46860  100 46860    0     0   295k      0 --:--:-- --:--:-- --:--:--  293k
 ```

-Double check the genesis file to make sure it resembles the following:
+Double check the genesis file to make sure it resembles the following.
+Specifically, verify that the chain id is `bartio-beacon-80084` in order to join the bartio testnet.

 ```bash
 # FROM: ./beacon-kit